redsach/redsach.github.io/_pages/research.md

 ![]() <img src="/images/IMG_P3.JPG"  width="900">

-Surface Charging of Jupiter's Moon Europa
+Modelling Surface-Plasma Interactions at Europa
 ------
-* Europa has been identified as a potential host for life, yet much about the moon remains unknown
+* Europa has been identified as a potential host for life, and will be explored by the Europa Clipper and JUICE missions in the 2030's
-* We built surface-plasma interaction models to assess electric potentials and currents at the surface
+* We simulate the electric potentials on Europa's icy surface resulting from its interaction with its ionosphere and Jupiter's magnetospheric plasma
-* The findings will inform the upcoming <a href="https://europa.nasa.gov/" target="_blank">Europa Clipper</a> and <a href="https://solarsystem.nasa.gov/missions/europa-lander/in-depth/" target="_blank">Lander</a> missions
+* We discuss the consequences of these potentials on the upcoming missions and highlight the need for additional laboratory studies
 * Work was conducted in the Ocean Worlds Lab with Tom Nordheim, Camilla Harris, and Kevin Hand
-* Findings have been submitted to Astrophysical Research Journal Letters (ApJl)
+* * The results are published in the <a href="https://iopscience.iop.org/article/10.3847/2041-8213/ad251e" target="_blank">Astrophysical Journal: Letters</a>

 <br/>
 <br/>